Cure a Foreclosure

 This is called: Cure a foreclosure

-You must file a notice of Intent to Cure at least 15 calendar days before the date of sale in order for us to contact your lender’s attorney to request the amount necessary to bring your loan current.
+You must file a notice of Intent to Cure (PDF at least 15 calendar days before the date of sale in order for us to contact your lender’s attorney to request the amount necessary to bring your loan current.
 We will notify you with the amount to cure and the date on which payment must be received in our office.
+The foreclosing party must provide the cure amount to the office of the Public Trustee within 10 days of receipt of the request or at least eight calendar days prior to the sale date, whichever is earlier.
+Failure to provide these figures will postpone the foreclosure sale until figures are received.
 The foreclosure sale will be stopped when we receive the cure payment.

 If the cure statement is not received by the legal deadline, the foreclosure sale date will be continued until you have been timely provided with the amount needed to bring the loan current.